ValentinBELYN/icmplib/README.md

   - Type: `int` or `float`
   - Default: `2`

-- `id`

-  The identifier of ICMP requests.
-Used to match the responses with requests.
-In practice, a unique identifier should be used for every traceroute process.

-  - Type: `int`
-  - Default: `PID`

 - `first_hop`

   The initial time to live value used in outgoing probe packets.